openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6010-logical-networks.rst

   NIC.
 This is not a requirement, but it simplifies external access to OpenStack Dashboard and public OpenStack API endpoints.

-Internal Network

-  The internal network connects all OpenStack nodes in the environment.
-  All components of an OpenStack environment communicate with each other using this network.
-  This network must be isolated from both the private and public networks for security reasons.

-  The internal network can also be used for serving iSCSI protocol exchanges between Compute and Storage nodes.

 Storage Network

   Part of a cluster's internal network.